patbarry29/chatbot-accessibility-evaluator/README.md

 ## Application Functions
-Outlined below are some of the functions that the extension can be used for.
+Outlined below are some of the functions that the extension uses.

 ### Identify Chatbot